rohammosalli/python-app/README.md

 ### Part 2 - Application

-I used python and Flask framework to develop our app and Flask-Promethues exporter to expost my python metrics so we can monitor it with Prometheus
+I used Python and Flask framework to develop our app and Flask-Prometheus exporter to expose my python metrics so we can monitor it with Prometheus

 ###### Run application localy for test